adgarciaar/NumericalAnalysis/README.md

 ## License

-This project is licensed under the GNU GPLv3 - see the [LICENSE.md](https://github.com/adgarciaar/NumericalAnalysis/blob/master/LICENSE) file for details
+This repository is licensed under the GNU GPLv3 - see the [LICENSE.md](https://github.com/adgarciaar/NumericalAnalysis/blob/master/LICENSE) file for details